1) The Concept of Value Chain

 Amazon can go beyond in-house distribution capabilities thanks to co-sourcing and outsourcing from various local companies.
 Robotics is used at Amazon's 109 fulfillment centers to provide quick and cost-effective warehousing labor.

 This is the point at which Amazon converts its inputs into outputs.
-Amazon's fundamental product, its ecommerce marketplace, provides a secure venue for both users and merchants to conduct e-commerce transactions.
-Their two-day delivery is a significant advantage over competitors.
+Amazon's actual product, its ecommerce marketplace, provides a secure venue for users and merchants to conduct e-commerce transactions.
+Their two-day delivery gives them a significant advantage over competitors.

-Amazon spent billions on advertising and marketing in the last decade or so, demonstrating the economic power of a large corporation to preserve its position among the most recognized brands in the world.
-Amazon is noted for its straightforward and easy return process, including its client satisfaction scores for AWS cloud services.
+In the last decade, Amazon spent billions on advertising and marketing as its principal marketing strategy.
+It effectively demonstrated a large corporation's economic power to preserve its position among the most recognized brands in the world.
+Amazon is noted for its easy return process and client satisfaction scores for AWS cloud services.

-5) How to Conduct a Value Chain Analysis in Ecommerce
+7) How to Conduct an eCommerce Value Chain Analysis

-This helps executives to see how each link in the chain contributes to or detracts from the end product and service.
-An eCommerce value-chain market analysis, for example, might find methods to make tasks more effective, lowering costs, improving product design, or boosting product distinction.
+This helps executives see how each chain link contributes to or detracts from the end product and service.
+For example, an ecommerce value chain market analysis might suggest solutions to make tasks more effective, lower costs, improve product design, or boost product distinction.

 Performing a value chain analysis consists of three steps: